History of marketing: Marketing in antiquity

-A number of studies have found evidence of advertising, branding, packaging and labelling in antiquity.
+Studies have found evidence of advertising, branding, packaging and labelling in antiquity.
 Umbricius Scauras, for example, was a manufacturer of fish sauce (also known as garum) in Pompeii, circa 35 B.C.
 Mosaic patterns in the atrium of his house were decorated with images of amphora bearing his personal brand and quality claims.
 The mosaic comprises four different amphora, one at each corner of the atrium, and bearing labels as follows: